vt-vision/d3-visualize/README.md

 ```
 docker build \
-        -t kg # name of the build image
+        -t kg # name of the builded image
         .
 ```